tiborsimon/simple-input-parser/README.md

 ```
 ssin('f', 440, 'A', 2, 'phi', 45, 'fs', 48e3, 'L', 0.8)
 ```
 Much better and readable way to call a function.
-Everyone knows what is happening exactly.
+Everyone knows exactly what is happening.

 But do you really need to force your users to remember your parameter order that is probably inconvenient for them?